 As the inscription states, Mjolnir grants its users "the power of Thor."
-The most prominent of these powers are flight, shown to reach speeds far in excess of the speed of light, and electrical discharge, often demonstrated by either blasts of lightning lightning or by calling it from the sky.
-Mjolnir is also able to absorb most types of energy, allows the manipulation of weather patterns to create massive storms, and has the ability to return to its wielder once thrown.
-In the past, Mjolnir has been shown capable of more obscure powers including time travel, time stops, and transmuting objects, but Thor has rarely called on it to perform in such a fashion.
+The most prominent of these powers are flight, shown to reach speeds far in excess of the speed of light, and electrical discharge, often demonstrated by either blasts of lightning or by calling it from the sky.
+Mjolnir possesses a fraction of the Odin Force, more powerful than the Power Cosmic given to Heralds of Galactus.
+This weapon has more exotic abilities such as energy absorption and projection, dimensional transportation, the creation of force fields, and the tracking of any being or object to anywhere in time or space.
+But Thor has rarely called on it to perform in such a fashion.
 The most powerful attack Mjolnir is capable of channeling is the God-blast (which draws power from Thor's life force, and is an ability inherent only to Thor).
 This is possible without Mjolnir, but it is less concentrated on a single target.
 Another powerful attack is the Anti-Force which was said to be able to decimate entire planets in a single blast.

 Ultimate Thor's hammer bears little resemblance to its 616 counterpart.
 The handle of ultimate Mjolnir is longer, and comes to a point at the bottom where there is also a leather thong.
 Rather than a solid, square block of metal for a hammer, Ultimate Mjolnir's head resembles a hammer on one side, and has an axe blade on the other.
 Similar to its 616 counterpart, Ultimate Mjolnir's enchantments allow Ultimate Thor to fly, teleport, control and manipulate weather (particularly storms), as well as channel thunder and lightning.
 Ultimate Thor was revealed to have an arsenal of enchanted weapons, including a hammer that resembles the 616 version of Mjolnir.

 Iron Man 2 (2010)